writethedocs/www/docs/conf/au/2017/news/event-recap-feedback.rst

 Social event (6pm onwards)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Social event was pay-your-own drinks and dinner at a popular cafe along
+The social event was pay-your-own drinks and dinner at a popular cafe at
 South Wharf alongside Melbourne CBD.

 Feedback